ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-removal.md

 ## Uninstalling HCX Manager
 {: #hcxclient-removal-uninstall-unist-hcxm}

-The HCX Manager appliance should be uninstalled before you remove the HCX solution from the on-premises data center.
-Follow these steps to uninstall the Hybrid Cloud Services virtual machine.
+Uninstall the HCX Manager appliance before you remove the HCX solution from the on-premises data center.
+Follow these steps to uninstall the Hybrid Cloud Services virtual machine (VM).

 1. Unstretch all Layer 2 networks.
 2. Remove the hybrid service virtual appliances.
-3. In the on-premises vCenter, power off the Hybrid Cloud Services virtual machine.
+3. In the on-premises vCenter, power off the Hybrid Cloud Services VM.
-4. Delete the Hybrid Cloud Services virtual machine.
+4. Delete the Hybrid Cloud Services VM.

 All virtual service appliances are removed.
 The following elements might remain behind:
 * Logs